Coloane: Coloane Village

 The village centers on Eduardo Marques Square, which is a rectangle paved in cobblestones that are black, white and yellow, laid out in a wavy pattern reminiscent of the sea.
-The square faces a seaside promenade that traces the channel dividing Macau from the hills of China proper.
+The square faces a seaside promenade that traces the channel dividing Macau from the mainland Chinese hills on Hengqin (Montanha).
 At the eastern end of the square stands the Chapel of St. Francis Xavier, built in 1928.